vsivsi/meteor-job-collection/README.md

             function (job, cb) {
                // This will only be called if a
                // 'sendEmail' job is obtained
-               var email = job.data.email // Only one email per job sendEmail(email.address, email.subject, email.message,
+               var email = job.data; // Only one email per job sendEmail(email.address, email.subject, email.message,
                   function(err) {
                       if (err) {